25 Proven Tips to Boost Call Center Agent Satisfaction

 Whatever the environment, routine meditation can help you become and remain the best version of yourself.

-Call center work is such demanding work, it’s important to leave it at the office.
-The time between clocking out in the evening and clocking in the morning is all your own.
+Call center work is demanding work, so it’s important to leave it at the office.
+The time between clocking out in the evening and clocking in the morning is your own.
 Even if you’re working from home with a remote phone system – it still applies.
-Make the most of it by engaging in relaxing activities like cooking, reading, or walking a dog.
-Of course, everyone relaxes differently — just find out what works for you and be sure to always make time for it.
+Make the most of it by engaging in relaxing activities like cooking, reading, or running.
+Of course, everyone relaxes differently — just find out what works for you and make time for it.

 How to improve call center efficiency?